 - Category winners are announced at the end of each day, following the keynote

-- The category winners go on to present to the Super Jury on the final day for the four ‘best-in-show’ awards cover Completed Buildings; Interiors; Future Projects; and Landscape
+- The category winners go on to present to the Super Jury on the final day for the four ‘best-in-show’ awards covering Completed Buildings; Interiors; Future Projects; and Landscape